bjornekelund/DXLogWFControl/README.md

-# DXLogIcomControl
+# DXLogWFControl
-A custom form for DXLog to control ICOM radios
+A custom form for DXLog to control radios with waterfall displays